British sailor acquitted in gang rape case at Halifax-area military base

-HALIFAX — A British sailor accused in an alleged gang rape at a Halifax-area military base has been acquitted.
+HALIFAX — A young woman hurriedly left a courtroom Friday after a judge questioned her credibility and acquitted a British sailor accused in an alleged gang rape at a Halifax-area military base.

 Darren Smalley was charged with sexual assault causing bodily harm and participating in a sexual assault involving one or more people in barracks at 12 Wing Shearwater on April 10, 2015.

-Justice Patrick Duncan delivered his verdict Friday in Nova Scotia Supreme Court, saying the complainant’s testimony was not credible.
+“It is my impression that the complainant was selective in how she presented her evidence of her conduct throughout the evening,” Duncan said in Nova Scotia Supreme Court.

+“She maximized that evidence which supported her narrative and minimized any events that might be inconsistent with her narrative.”

-Smalley showed no emotion after the verdict, while the young woman held her head down.
+Smalley, who is in his late-30s, showed no emotion after the verdict, while the young woman, who is in her mid-20s, wore a stern stare as she left with a group of supporters.

 Outside of the courtroom, Smalley told reporters he was relieved.

-“It’s been four years of my life,” he said.
+“It’s been four years of my life,” said Smalley, wearing a grey suit and speaking quickly.
 “It’s took a toll on me mentally and physically.”

 Ian Hutchison, Smalley’s lawyer, said his client will now return to the United Kingdom and will be “moving on with his life.”

-Note: Note to readers: This is a corrected story.
-A previous version stated the complainant testified she went to sleep next to a sailor, when in fact she testified she fell unconscious.